dlees094/BoggleSolver/README.md

 TODO
 ============

-1. Find an english dictionary file to generate a dictionary object.
-2. Use the Trie object to store this dictionary.
+1. Write the solving algorithm using the dictionary and Depth First Search.
-3. Allow the user to have the option of inserting a board instead of randomly generating.
+2. Allow the user to have the option of inserting a board instead of randomly generating.
-4. Write the solving algorithm using the dictionary and Depth First Search.
+3. Create a logger instead of using the default logger.
-5. Make a more appealing GUI.
+4. Make a more appealing GUI.